 North Carolina Burn Injury Lawyer

-Burn injuries can be permanently damaging for survivors.
-Burns can damage or destroy layers of the skin and underlying tissues.
-If you or someone you love suffered burn injuries that resulted in significant pain, physical scars, disfigurement, expensive medical bills, or psychological suffering, contact Riddle & Brantley.
-Our North Carolina personal injury attorneys have experience representing burn injury victims after a variety of accident types.
+If you or someone you love suffered burn injuries that resulted in significant pain, physical scars, disfigurement, expensive medical bills, or psychological suffering, contact our burn injury lawyers at Riddle & Brantley.
+When you call 1-800-525-7111, you can schedule a free consultation with a North Carolina personal injury lawyer who has experience representing burn injury victims with competence, compassion, and personalized attention.

-- Burns are common injuries in car accidents.
-If you suffered thermal burns because of a car fire in a collision, the at-fault driver could be liable for your damages.
-North Carolina is a fault insurance state, meaning the party who caused the wreck will be the one responsible for paying victims’ damages.
+- Auto accidents – Burns are common injuries in car accidents and truck accidents.
+If someone suffers thermal burns because of a car fire in a collision, the at-fault driver or the manufacturer of a malfunctioning vehicle could be liable for damages.
+North Carolina is an at-fault insurance state, meaning the party who caused the wreck — or their insurance carrier — will be responsible for paying the victims’ damages.

-- Many different consumer products can pose burn injury risks, from electric children’s toys to cosmetic appliances.
-When manufacturers fail to ensure the safety of their items, innocent consumers can suffer the consequences.
+- Defective products – Some consumer products can pose burn risks, from children’s toys to cosmetic appliances.
+When designers or manufacturers fail to ensure the safety of their items, they may be liable for the suffering that they cause injured consumers.
 You might have grounds for a product liability claim if a defective or dangerous product caught fire, exploded, or otherwise caused your burn injuries.

 Should You Take Legal Action?